 Add 6 oz per gallon of water and use the mixture to cover up to 800 sq/ft of plant foliage.
 Retreat weekly until all caterpillar activity is stopped.

-For larger lots, CYONARA CONCENTRATE will prove more cost effective to apply.
-Use .75 oz per 5,000 sq/ft which is about 6 oz per acre.
+For large lots, MAXXTHOR EC will be more cost effective to apply.
+Use .50 oz per 5,000 sq/ft which is about 5 oz per acre.

 Since yellow woollybears have been known to infest homes, be sure to spray down the sides of your house focusing on any side with activity.
 Treatments with any of the Cyonara will usually repel them away from the home and treated plants keeping them from getting inside living areas.